AlgorexHealth/sentinel_common_data_model/readme.md

 #### What is the SCDM?
 The SCDM was developed by the Sentinel Operations Center (SOC) in accordance with the [<b>Mini-Sentinel Common Data Model Guiding Principles</b>](https://www.sentinelinitiative.org/sites/default/files/data/distributed-database/Mini-Sentinel_CommonDataModel_GuidingPrinciples_v1.0_0.pdf) and was originally modeled after the [<b>Health Care Systems Research Network Virtual Data Warehouse (HCSRN/VDW)</b>](http://www.hcsrn.org/en/Tools%20&%20Materials/VDW/).

 The SCDM includes various tables of data elements.
-Records are linked across tables by a unique person identifier, PatID.
+Records are linked across tables by a unique person identifier, `PatID`.

 #### The following versions of the SCDM are available:<br>